backstage/backstage/docs/overview/architecture-overview.md

 ### Common Packages

-The common packages are the packages are effectively depended on by all other pages.
+The common packages are the packages effectively depended on by all other pages.
 This is a much smaller set of packages but they are also very pervasive.
 Because the common packages are isomorphic and must execute both in the frontend and backend, they are never allowed to depend on any of the frontend of backend